-General Finishes Gel Stain is a great way to update the look of your kitchen cabinets.
+General Finishes Gel Stain is a great way to upcycle furniture and cabinets.
 The Gel Stain is a very thick and resists runs and drips so you can easy stain existing cabinetry.
 Gel stain can easily go on top of existing top coats so there is no need to completely strip old finishes.
-A quart will cover 125 square feet.

 The following materials will be needed to refinish cabinetry

 A cleaning product (such as General Finishes Furniture Cleaner or TSP)

 400 grit sandpaper or 220 grit foam sanding pad